rectorphp/rector/README.md

 ## Running Rector

-There a 2 main ways to use Rector:
+There are 2 main ways to use Rector:

 - a *single rule*, to have the change under control
 - or group of rules called *sets*